This article is brought to you by the Route 6 Alliance and based on my travels of Route 6.

 Just across the parking lot from the hotel is Lambs Creek, a great local restaurant.
 The menu specializes in Italian food, but offers a great variety for those looking for something different.
 Make sure you save some room here for dessert, as it’s quite delicious.

-After spending a night in Tunkhannock, continue your way west along Route 6 to Hills Creek State Park.
+After spending a night in Mansfield, continue your way west along Route 6 to Hills Creek State Park.
 Like Mount Pisgah, this park is also dominated by a man-made lake.
 A three-mile trail will take you around the perimeter of Hill Creek Lake.

 If you don’t have enough time to do the entire hike, the section between Beaver Hut Boat Launch and Pines Boat Launch is very scenic and is about 1.5 miles in length.
 On the opposite side of the lake, a small beach gives visitors a chance to cool off in this peaceful lake.